Robertson, Queensland: Robertson State School

-Robertson State School is a government primary (Prep-6) school for boys and girls at 688 Musgrave Road (27.5654°S 153.0562°E).
+Robertson State School is a government primary (Prep–6) school for boys and girls at 688 Musgrave Road (27.5654°S 153.0562°E).
 In 2020, the school had an enrolment of 728 students with 50 teachers (46.3 full-time equivalent) and 31 non-teaching staff (18.4 full-time equivalent).
 It includes a special education program.

-Student background

 The school is known for its high performing academic results, with a school ICSEA (Index of Community Socio-Educational Advantage) value of 1126 in comparison to the average of 1000.
 It scores a school ICSEA percentile of 91.

-Students

 There are a total of 728 enrolments consisting of 355 boys (49%) and 373 girls (51%).
 78% of all students have a language background other than English.

 Secondary schools

 There are no secondary schools in Robertson.
-The nearest secondary schools are Sunnybank State High School in Sunnybank to the south and MacGregor State High School in MacGregor to the east.
-Many students, however, choose non-catchment partially selective schools such as Brisbane State High School, Mansfield State High School and Queensland Academies for Science, Mathematics and Technology (QASMT) due to their prestigious titles and quality in education.
+The nearest government secondary schools are Sunnybank State High School in Sunnybank to the south and MacGregor State High School in MacGregor to the east.

 Public Transport

-Robertson is considered a location of reasonable public transport service.
 The Brisbane City Council bus lines 130 and 140 that pass through Mains Road at the 'Mains Road at Robertson bus stop', operated by Translink, the state public transport operating service, are run on a network of 'no timetable needed' high frequency buses known as Bus Upgrade Zone (BUZ) services.

-According to the BCC, BUZ services operate daily: